frutiger/concorde/README.md

 Each piece in the configuration will be explained, by outlining what `shaman` will do:

 1. look for a `key` property.
-If:
-    * it doesn't exist:
+If it doesn't exist:
     1. generate a new SECP384R1 account private key
     1. write that key to disk
     1. create a `key` property that refers to the location from the previous step
-    * it does exist:
-        1. skip to the next step
 1. look for an `account_id` property.
-If:
-    * it doesn't exist:
+If it doesn't exist:
     1. create a new account on the specified `server` with the account key
     1. create an `account_id` property that refers to the location of the account created in the previous step
-    * it does exist:
-        1. skip to the next step
 1. for each entry in the `domain` block:
     1. look for a `key` property.
-If:
-        * it doesn't exist:
+If it doesn't exist:
         1. generate a new SECP384R1 domain private key
         1. write that key to disk
         1. create a `key` property that refers to the location from the previous step
-        * it does exist:
-            1. skip to the next step
-    1. look for an `order_id` entry.
+    1. look for either an `order_id` or a `certificate_id` key.
 If:
-        * it doesn't exist:
+        * `order_id` exists:
+            1. get the corresponding order object, and check its `status`:
+                * if the order object is not found or its status is `invalid`:
-            1. create a new order having a single identifier of type DNS and a value corresponding to the domain name of this `domain` entry
+                    1. create a new order object for this domain
-        * it does exist:
-            1. skip to the next step
-    1. get the order object corresponding to the `order_id` from the previous step.
-If its status is:
-        * `pending`, then:
-            1. select the first authorization in this order object
+                    1. update the `order_id` key in this domain
-            1. get the challenge objects corresponding to that authorization
+                * if it is `pending`:
+                    1. for each `pending` `authorization` in the order:
-            1. for each challenge in the authorization:
+                        1. for each `challenge in the `authorization`:
-                1. load the challenge object corresponding to the `challenge_id` from the previous step.
-If its status is:
-                    * `pending`, then:
                             1. authorize the challenge using the account key
                             1. invoke the specified `authenticator` for this domain
                             1. validate the challenge
-                    * otherwise skip this step
-        * `ready`, then:
+                        1. fail if none of the challenges can be satisfied with the specified `authenticators`
+                * if it is `ready`:
-            1. finalize this order object with this domain name
+                    1. finalize the order with a CSR generated for this domain
-        * `valid`, then:
+                * if it is `valid`:
-            1. get the certificate from this order object
+                    1. fetch the certificate object for this order
-            1. add a `certificate_id` entry for this domain
+                    1. update the `certificate_id` key for this domain
+                    1. remove the `order_id` key for this domain
-            1. update the certificate on disk (only if the contents have changed)
+                    1. update the on-disk certificate if needed
+        * `certificate_id` exists:
+            1. fetch the certificate object for this order
-            1. check if the certificate will expire before `renewal` days.
-If:
+            1. check the certificate expiry date:
-                * it will, then:
+                * if it will expire within `renewal` days:
-                    1. erase the `certificate_id` entry from this domain
+                    1. delete the `certificate_id` property
-                    1. repeat the entire step for this domain block anew
+                    1. repeat the entire step for this domain
+                * otherwise, update the on-disk certificate if needed
+        * neither exist:
+            1. create a new order object for this domain
+            1. update the `order_id` key in this domain

 The optional `logThreshold` can control the logging level used.
 It defaults to `20`, but can be set to `10` or lower for more verbose logging.